taiwocoker007/ms030/Instructions/Labs/LAB_AK_05_Lab5_Ex2_Install_M365_Apps_using_MDM.md

 7. Close **Services**.

-8. Select the Windows button, then select **Settings**.
+8. Select the **Windows (Start)** icon in the lower left corner of the taskbar, then select **Settings**.

 9. Select **Update & security**.

 10. In **Windows Update**, select **Advanced options**.
 Clear the Checkbox **Defer feature updates** and click the back button.

 11. Under **Update status**, click **Check for updates**.
-First, some essential updates are installed.
-This may take some time.
-You may continue with the tasks in this exercise and return to the remaining steps here later.
+This will install the 1803 update among others.

-12. Restart if required and repeat the check for updates until the current feature update gets installed.
-Again, this can take some time.
+12. Restart if required and wait for the update to complete.
+This can take some time again.

 ### Task 1 - Add Microsoft 365 apps to Windows 10 devices with Microsoft Intune